GeorgeW-alt2/QPU/README.md

 Scalable Architecture: Exploring modular designs to achieve scalability for more complex computations.

 Whether you're a researcher, developer, or enthusiast, this repository is designed to make photonic quantum processing accessible and extensible.
 Dive into the world of quantum photonics and contribute to the future of quantum technology!

+Operating notes: press ctrl-c to display the matlab plot